Ocean Eyes (song): Critical response

 Upon release, "Ocean Eyes" received critical acclaim from music critics.
 Timothy Monger of AllMusic called the track "lush" and "lonesome".
 Writing for Billboard, Jason Lipshutz described the track as "understated" and "heartbreaking".
 Rebecca Haithcoat of SSENSE labelled "Ocean Eyes" as "gauzy".
 Stephen Thompson of NPR cited the track as "moody".
 Nicole Almeida of Atwood Magazine commended the lyrical content, which she described as "vulnerable" and "atmospheric", and mentions "the layered vocals and Eilish's great voice make this song special".
 Adrien Begrand from PopMatters affirmed the song shows Eilish's "precocious talent".
 Mike Wass writing for Idolator labeled the song as a "dreamy ballad".

-NME ranked "Ocean Eyes" at number 11 on its "Every single Billie Eilish song ranked in order of greatness" list, with the staff saying the "most memorable moments on 'Ocean Eyes' are its most vulnerable, like the opening whispers or the sure-footed yet restrained chorus".
-Insider said "one could easily question if Eilish would be the household name she is now without the success of this stunning [song]".
-Dan Regan of Billboard praised Astronomyy's remix, saying "[Eilish's] voice echoes over a stripped down intro before a tinny beat kicks in with some new background vocals", while he cited Blackbear's remix brought the song "new emotional heights" and described it has "trapped ou with 808 tinges and even more ghostly with his added vocal harmonies".
+NME ranked it as the 14th-best song in Eilish's discography in 2022, with Thomas Smith saying that the "most memorable moments on 'Ocean Eyes' are its most vulnerable, like the opening whispers or the sure-footed yet restrained chorus".
+Insider wrote that "one could easily question if Eilish would be the household name she is now without the success of this stunning [song]".
+Dan Regan of Billboard praised Astronomyy's remix, saying that "[Eilish's] voice echoes over a stripped down intro before a tinny beat kicks in with some new background vocals", while adding that Blackbear's remix brought the song "new emotional heights", "trapped ou with 808 tinges and even more ghostly with his added vocal harmonies".

 Commercial performance

 "Ocean Eyes" first peaked at number 11 on the Bubbling Under Hot 100 chart on November 11, 2018.
-Following the release of debut studio album, When We All Fall Asleep, Where Do We Go?
+Following the release of Eilish's debut studio album, When We All Fall Asleep, Where Do We Go?
 (2019), "Ocean Eyes" rose to number 84 on the US Billboard Hot 100 chart.
 At the same time, Eilish broke the record for the most simultaneous Hot 100 entries for a female artist.
-It has received an eight-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of eight million units based on sales and streams.
+"Ocean Eyes" has received an eight-platinum certification by the Recording Industry Association of America (RIAA), which denotes track-equivalent sales of eight million units based on sales and streams.
 In the United Kingdom, the single peaked at number 72 on the UK Singles Chart, and has received a triple platinum certification from the British Phonographic Industry (BPI), which denotes track-equivalent sales of 1,800,000 units.
 It was also successful in Australia, peaking at number 58 on the ARIA Charts and being awarded a 10× platinum certification by the Australian Recording Industry Association (ARIA) in 2025.
+"Ocean Eyes" also received diamond certifications in Canada, France, and Mexico; multi-platinum certifications in Austria, Brazil, Denmark, New Zealand, Poland, and Portugal; and platinum certifications in Germany, Italy, and Spain.